NCBI-Hackathons/neuronvar/README.md

 # neuronvar
-RNA Isoform Variability in Neurons and other cell types -- NCBI-assisted Boston Genomics Hackathon
+RNA Isoform Variability in Neurons and other cell types -- NCBI-assisted Boston Genomics Hackathon and ISMB Hackathons